 Kayaking was one of the best parts of our trip!
 The bay was just right that the kids were able to navigate the current since it wasn’t super choppy so it was the perfect experience for them to get out in new water conditions beside a lake!
 Our kayaks were chased by seals (my oldest is still scared of them) and we were able to watch a Bald Eagle hunt and eat it’s kill!

 Michael was finally able to get out fishing for the first time!
 He had no bites on his line but I know he loved fishing with his grandpa!
 There was a nice long dock for boats and a whole end people were able to fish off of.

 After our hours on the water, we took off to go explore the park.
-I asked my dad if he wanted to go with Kylie and I. We loved how easy the path was to follow and how peaceful it was along the trail as well!
+I asked my dad if he wanted to go with Kylie and me on a hike.
+We loved how easy the path was to follow and how peaceful it was along the trail as well!
 We saw several families on the trail on bikes as well.

 Well none of us realized how much there was to walk and see we ended up walking a total of 3.79 miles when we thought it would be maybe a mile!
 You can see how big the trail area of Fort Flagler State Park is!

 All along the path was different bunkers to explorer and see!
 Kylie had a blast running in and out of them with Bentley as well!
 It was fun to be able to hear my dad the Air Force veteran explain to Kylie what the purpose of these buildings was used for back in the day.

 If you walk far enough you will come up to the bunkhouses on the other side of the park.
 There they also had a huge spotlight on display to, was amazing to see the size of the light used and how it worked as well!

 What To See And Do At Fort Flagler State Park?